ANSWERS TO YOUR QUESTIONS

 But there are ways to minimise the forgetting curve, in particular something called spaced learning.
 This approach to learning involves introducing new material and revisiting and reinforcing it over time using different teaching methods.
 The evidence strongly suggests that this has a very significant impact on people’s ability to retain new knowledge, and this is why we use it in both online and classroom-centred training.

 Take a look at the diagram below, which assumes there is a classroom element to the course (although this isn’t essential for the method to work – it works just as well both during classroom-centred and pure online courses).
-The first introduction to the material might be through an email containing a podcast, an article to read or some background information to digest; on day 2 the material is covered – from a new angle – in the classroom; on day 6 – four days following the classroom session – learners are asked to watch a short video, which reinforces what was learnt in the classroom; and on day 12 learners listen to another short podcast or undertake a knowledge check, which helps to further improve learning and retention.
+The first introduction to the material might be through an email with a link to a podcast, an article to read or some background information to digest; on day 2 the material is covered – from a new angle – in the classroom; on day 6 – four days following the classroom session – learners are asked to watch a short video, which reinforces what was learnt in the classroom; and on day 12 learners listen to another short podcast or undertake a knowledge check, which helps to further improve learning and retention.
 By engaging with the material multiple times over a two week period the chances of retaining and mastering it massively increases.

-We all know that we don’t learn how to ride a bicycle on the first day, but by getting in the saddle regularly we soon become more familiar with what we need to do.
+We all know that we don’t learn how to ride a bicycle on the first day, but by getting in the saddle regularly we soon become familiar with what we need to do.
 In the same way, by using spaced learning and revisiting training topics over time – which is possible using emails, videos, podcasts, digital knowledge checks and guided reading – we become more familiar with the subject and are less likely to forget what we’ve learnt.
 As a result, we are more likely to have the knowledge in our head when we need to apply it.
-It makes a huge difference in training effectiveness and is a very significant step forward from the traditional intensive face-to-face training approach.
+It makes a huge difference in training effectiveness and is a very significant step forward from the traditional face-to-face training approach.

 Courses are aimed at staff working for organisations who send people abroad, and particularly staff of organisations, such as humanitarian, development and civil society agencies, who work in challenging environments where security is of concern.